larmic/neusta-code-challange-kotlin/readme.md

 * POST /api/import consumes multipart/form-data
 * GET /api/room/{roomNumber} produces JSON
 * GET /api/room produces JSON

-The acceptance criteria are not completely clear regarding the following question:
-Can a room be searched for by person details?
-For example, shall I be able to enter a person's name/ldap and the application returns the room?

-In case the above mentioned criteria is required, a quick solution was implemented in the third endpoint.
-It accepts the optional query parameter "ldapUser".
-Searching by "ldapUser" returns a list of all rooms that have a person assigned whose ldap user name contains the given string.

 If the possibility to search for user details is a required feature, two additional endpoints should be implemented: